 Dedicated trip planners automatically scan your email account and compile master itineraries.
 TripIt compiles all of your data for free, with Pro accounts offering more features for a fee.
 If you have a Windows Phone, Cortana will scan through your travel plan and provide information about the trip.

-On iPhone and iPad, Apple’s Wallet app is a revision of its virtual card organiser, Passbook.
-Import your boarding cards, loyalty cards and payment card data for convenient access at the airport or hotel.
+On iPhone and iPad, Apple’s Wallet app is a revision of its virtual card organizer, Passbook.
+Import your boarding cards, loyalty cards, and payment card data for convenient access at the airport or hotel.

 If you have the time to take a language course before your trip, you’ll get much more from the experience.
 DuoLingo offers easy introductions to commonly spoken languages, while Busuu lets you practice your skills online.